AtonFreson/SolidWorks_License_Auto-Deactivator/README.md

 - Change *pollSeconds* and *windowDelay* if you're on a slow computer or if you want to speed up the process.
 - To make the script work in your language, *ctrl+f* replace *"Next >"* with what's written on the same button in your language, as well as the *"Select All"* button.
 See the image below.
     - The automation works by 'pressing' the button with the text *"Next >"* in the 'SOLIDWORKS Product Activation' Wizard, then *"Select All"*, and lastly *"Next >"* again.
+- **Pressing the Spacebar key will stop the deactivation process**.
+This is a feature that stops the deactivation in-case accidental deactivation was initiated, e.g. if SolidWorks crashed or the user plans to continue using the software.
+The *'SOLIDWORKS Product Activation'* Wizard will still open.

 ![Image of what button that has "Next" written on it in the English language SolidWorks.](https://i.imgur.com/KPhdSvo.png)